A generalization of operads based on subgraph contractions: Abstract

 \section{Abstract}

-We introduce a generalization of the notion of an operad that we call a \textit{contractad}, whose set of operations are indexed by connected graphs and composition rules are numbered by contractions of connected subgraphs, what explains the nature of terminology.
+We introduce a generalization of the notion of operad that we call a \textit{contractad}, whose set of operations is indexed by connected graphs and whose composition rules are numbered by contractions of connected subgraphs.

-We show that many classical operads such as the operad of commutative algebras, Lie algebras, associative algebras, pre-Lie algebras, the little discs operad and the operad of the moduli spaces of stable curves $\bM_{0,n+1}$ admits generalizations to contractads.
-We explain that standard tools like Koszul duality and Gr\"obner bases machinery can be easily generalized to contractads.
-We verify the koszulness of the commutative, Lie, associative, and Gerstenhaber contractads.
+We show that many classical operads, such as the operad of commutative algebras, Lie algebras, associative algebras, pre-Lie algebras, the little disks operad, and the operad of moduli spaces of stable curves $\bM_{0,n+1}$ admit generalizations to contractads.
+We explain that standard tools like Koszul duality and the machinery of Gr\"obner bases can be easily generalized to contractads.
+We verify the Koszul property of the commutative, Lie, associative, and Gerstenhaber contractads.